macwiatrak/Bacformer/README.md

 ## Usage

-Below is an example of how to use Bacformer to compute contextual protein embeddin.

 Below are examples on how to use Bacformer to compute contextual protein embeddings.

 ### Computing contextual protein embeddings on a set of toy protein sequences